Table of Contents

 Notes

-- Fish that has a white flaky meat is suitable for sweet and sour fish, such as perch, porgy, belt fish, butterfish, yellow tail, yellow croaker, etc.
+- Fish that have white flaky meat are suitable for sweet and sour fish, such as bass, perch, belt fish, butterfish, yellow croaker, croaker, etc.

-- Naturally aged soy sauce, or Jiang You in Chinese is the traditional soy sauce used since ancient time.
-Dark vs. Light soy sauce are modern time Cantonese invention.
+- Naturally aged soy sauce or Jiang You in Chinese is the traditional soy sauce used since ancient times.
+Dark vs. Light soy sauce is modern time Cantonese invention.
 You can generally use dark soy sauce to substitute naturally aged soy sauce.

 Recommended Products